csula-aero-25-26/forecast-front/README.md

 0. Have Node.js installed on your machine
 ```
-=Throw it into Google and install the most recent version
+Google the most recent version and follow the installation wizard.
 ```

 1. Clone the repo: